laurentperrinet/laurentperrinet.github.io/content/talk/2025-01-08-brain-seminar/index.md

 ---
 title: How and why foveated retinotopy provides efficient vision
+date: '2025-01-08'
+publishDate: '2024-12-23T13:47:40.899550Z'
 authors:
 - Laurent U Perrinet
-date: '2025-01-08'
-publishDate: '2024-12-23T13:47:40.899550Z'
-publication: '*BRaIN Seminar,  CRN and McGill Vision Research*'
 abstract: The retinas of many animals, including humans, have a specialized area of high visual acuity called the fovea, while peripheral regions have lower resolution.
   This spatial organization, known as retinotopy, is important for biological vision,